rebelice/UNIX-System-Programming-Project/Debug-Tools/README.md

 ## **TODO**

 You will get an overview of `memcheck` by completing the following tasks.
-If you have problems in the process of completing, you can use any way to solve them.
+If you have problems in the process of completing, you can use any method to solve them.

 1. Check if uninitialized memory is being used.
 	```